OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/helix-alm.md

 # Mapping Configuration

 Map the fields between Helix ALM and the other system to be integrated to ensure that the data between both the systems synchronizes correctly.
-Click [[mapping-configuration]] to learn the step-by-step process to configure mapping between the systems.
+Click[mapping-configuration](../integrate/mapping-configuration) to learn the step-by-step process to configure mapping between the systems.
 Click [Mapping Checkpoints](#mapping-checkpoints) to learn about mapping checkpoints for Helix ALM as a target system.

 ## Get Requirement Document Id's for Requirement

 * In Helix ALM, a single Requirement can be added to multiple Requirement Documents.
-  * To fetch the record id's of all such Requirement Documents, the [[advance-mapping-utility#get-field-value-of-entity|Get field Value of Entity]] utility can be used.
+  * To fetch the record id's of all such Requirement Documents, the [Get field Value of Entity](advance-mapping-utility#get-field-value-of-entity) utility can be used.
 In this utility method, the **Related Requirement Documents** will be used as field name.
   * This utility will return all the Requirement Documents record id's separated by a comma.
     * For example, if a Requirement is added to multiple Requirement Documents having record id's 1, 2, and 3, the utility will return "1,2,3".
   * Given below is a sample advance XSL for getting the Requirement Documents record id's: